Papua New Guinea entry requirements for Kuwait passport holders

 Return or onward ticket

-Immigration officers at Jacksons International Airport in Port Moresby routinely ask for a confirmed onward or return ticket.
-Have a printed copy or a screenshot ready on your phone.Required
+Immigration officers at Jacksons International Airport in Port Moresby ask for a confirmed onward or return ticket.
+Have a printed copy or a screenshot ready on your phone — they check this before stamping you in.Required

 Proof of accommodation

-Have a hotel reservation or a letter of invitation from your host ready.
-Immigration may ask for your first night's address — a printed booking confirmation works.Recommended
+Carry a hotel booking confirmation or a letter of invitation from your host.
+Immigration may ask where you are staying — having a printed address and phone number speeds things up.Recommended

 Proof of funds

-Carry bank statements or a credit card showing you have sufficient funds for your stay.
-Immigration rarely asks, but if they do, you need to show at least 500 PGK (approx. 50 KWD) per day.Recommended
+Have bank statements or a credit card showing you can support yourself during your stay.
+Officers rarely ask, but if they do, they want to see at least 500 PGK (approx. 140 USD) per day of your trip.Recommended

 No visa on arrival